TallKite/linnstrument-firmware/README.md

 *If your DAW isn't programmable, download LinnstrumentLocatorCCs.jsfx from this github.
 It defines a rectangular region on the Linnstrument, within which it can either transpose each note to a specific note (good for drum pads) or transform it into a CC message in a variety of ways.
 It can also filter out other midi either inside or outside of this region.
 It runs natively in Reaper and can run in any windows DAW using ReaJS, a free jsfx-to-VST wrapper.
 (Hopefully someone can duplicate this effect in Max 4 Live and other platforms.)
 Thanks to KVR forum member vorp40 for the locator CC idea!*

+IMPORTING/EXPORTING: You can back up various settings and/or share them with others via midi files.
+The 3 custom light patterns, the 16 audience messages, the 6 memories, microtonal data, and more!
+Check the Linnstrument community wiki for export-request files and importable settings files.

+*Details: Importing: Download a settings file from the wiki.
+In your DAW, set the output of midi track A to your Linnstrument.
+Load the settings file into track A and press play.
+(To import a custom light pattern, before you press play, you must first display the one you want to overwrite.
+To import an audience message, before you press play, you must first briefly edit the one you want to overwrite.)*

+*Exporting: Download an export-request file from the wiki.
+In your DAW, set the input of midi track A and the output of midi track B to your Linnstrument.
+Put the export-request midi file at the start of track B. Then press record on track A. When your Linnstrument stops sending midi, stop recording.
+Save the midi on track A to a midi file (i.e. export it from your DAW).
+Name it something informative such as "lightPatternB.mid" or "22edoScales.mid".
+Later on you can import this file to restore your settings.
+Or share it on the wiki.*

+*Exporting multiple requests: Send the first request and see in your DAW where the Linnstrument stops sending midi.
+Position the next request file in track B about 1/10 of a second after that.
+Add additional request files similarly.
+Press record on track A and press play on track B as before to record all requests at once, and save the midi to a file as before.*

+*Troubleshooting: While importing or exporting, put your Linnstrument in performance mode, but don't play it.
+For importing, slowing down your DAW's playback speed sometimes helps.
+Your DAW must be able to handle a midi file that uses multiple midi channels.*

 -------- LIKELY ADDITIONAL NON-MICROTONAL FEATURES (no promises) --------

 DIM MODE: The Low Power pad (col 15 in Global Settings) dims the display but also increases the latency.
 Long-press the Low Power pad to dim the display with no latency increase, good for tired eyes.